Skip to content

 • ↑/↓ or j/k: Navigate between hunk mappings

-• Space: Toggle approval checkbox for selected hunk
+• Space: Toggle approval checkbox

 • Enter: Approve all hunks and continue